 - Click “Collections” on the top navigation bar of your manuscript (top right of figure below) and select the symposium or presentation type (oral or poster) within the track (Infrastructure, Policy, Science, or Standards with initials I, P, S, or T after the presentation type, e.g., COI for Contributed Oral Infrastructure track) to which you are submitting your abstract.
 This step is critical as your abstract cannot be directed to the proper editors without a this designation.
-Note that both authors and editors now have the ability to change the collection designation when they have control of the manuscript.
+Note that both authors and editors now have the ability to change the collection designation but only when they have control of the manuscript.

 - If you are an invited speaker for a symposium, select it from the options in the list.

 - If you are submitting an oral presentation for consideration by a symposium’s organizers, select it from the options in the list.
 Note that this does not guarantee that your submission will be accepted by the organizers.